Pilot for Anti-Racism Research

 For both Capacity Building and Research Project applications:

-We encourage a diverse pool of applicants from faculty at all stages of their careers and who are from groups historically excluded in healthcare, medicine, and public health.
+We encourage a diverse pool of applicants from faculty at all stages of their careers and those from groups that have been historically excluded in healthcare, medicine, and public health.

 Eligibility

-Eligibility requirements need to be met as of date of submission, no waivers will be accepted.
+Eligibility requirements must be met as of date of submission, no waivers will be accepted.

 Research Evaluation and Allocation Committee (REAC) can only support projects from UCSF School of Medicine faculty PIs.